TomasMikula/hasheq/src/main/tut/Equivalence-Equality.md

   2   3    1   2
 ```

-Depends on the context.
+It depends on the context.
 They clearly have different structure, but they are both binary search trees containing the same elements.
 For a balancing algorithm, they are different trees, but as an implementation of _Set_, they represent the same set of integers.

 Despite the non-uniqueness, there is one equivalence relation that stands out: **equality**.
 Two objects are considered _equal_ when they are _indistinguishable_ to an observer.
 Formally, equality is required to have the _substitution property:_